fifthleaf/sublib-cli/README.md

 ## Installation

-This program uses an external module.
+This program uses an external module:
+- chardet

 You can install it with the command:

 ```bash
 pip install -r requirements.txt